taijiweb/domcom/README.md

 In javascript:

-    // recommend to use some tool to support ES6 destructive syntax {list, text, p, flow, see} = dc
+    // Although it's not necessary, but I recommend to use some tool to support ES6, especially destructive syntax {list, text, p, flow, see} = dc

     // otherwise you need write the the code like below